 Call that Fake news?
 My Sun Story.

-The Sun, a true story for the barmaid, Melanie
+The Sun, a true story for the Albany barmaid, Melanie

 The year was 1993.
-I was a professional musician and studio owner with a record label, putting in many hours doing gigs most nights of the week.
+I was a professional musician and studio owner with a record label, putting in many hours in studios by day and gigging most nights of the week.
 I had a weekly gig at the Albany pub in Thames Ditton, a popular riverside venue opposite Hampton Court Palace in Surrey where, every Saturday night from 9, I would perform two fifty minute sets of popular songs to a room filled with seasoned music loving characters, one of whom was a great friend of mine, a larger than life Californian character, Mike Rick.
 Often I would work as a duo, with Ronnie Johnson (Van Morrison), Duncan Mackay (10CC), John Edwards (Status Quo) and Chris West.
 It was a vibrant pub scene gig every Saturday night.
 The landlady loved me.
 Live music was well paid then.

-Mike was an American, exactly the same age as myself, we were born 15 days apart, who once played drums with Steppenwolf and worked as a Chippendale in Los Angeles before arriving in Surrey a few years previously.
-Mike was a popular local character, tall, blond haired blue eyed with a six-pack, which he would display at any given opportunity, and that year he attended every one of my 280 gigs in London and surrounds.
+Mike was exactly the same age as myself, we were born 15 days apart.
+He once played drums with Steppenwolf and worked as a Chippendale in Los Angeles before arriving in Surrey a few years previously.
+Mike was a popular local character, tall, blond haired blue eyed with a six-pack, which he would display at any given opportunity and that year he attended every one of my 280 gigs in London and surrounds.

 With two young children to support, Mike had turned his back on his acting and modeling career to set up a Photo agency, the Mike Rick Agency (MRA) through which he would sell any manner of photo to any manner of buyer.